quantum-tinkerer/pymablock/docs/source/tutorial/bilayer_graphene.md

 - The interlayer hopping couples atoms that are on top of each other with amplitude $t_2$.
 - The layers have a potential $\pm m$ that we introduce to make the problem a bit more complex.

 If you want to get a more systematic introduction to the bilayer graphene and its k.p model, you can check out [this review](https://iopscience.iop.org/article/10.1088/0034-4885/76/5/056503).

 Let's start from defining the Hamiltonian.
-We will use (sympy)[https://www.sympy.org/], and therefore the code is somewhat verbose.
+We will use the [package `sympy`](https://www.sympy.org/) for symbolic computation and manipulation which can make the code somewhat verbose.
 Still, while it may seem like a waste for a problem of this scale, as complexity increases, using symbolic calculations starts paying off.

 We begin with the basic imports